m-labs/artiq/doc/manual/installing.rst

   The SW13 switches need to be set to 00001.

-Flashing over network is also possible for Kasli and KC705, assuming IP networking has been set up.
+Flashing over network is also possible for Kasli and KC705, assuming IP networking has already been set up.
 In this case, the ``-H HOSTNAME`` option is used; see the entry for ``artiq_flash`` in the :ref:`Utilities <flashing-loading-tool>` reference.

+.. _core-device-networking:

 Setting up the core device IP networking
 ----------------------------------------